Koyasan is a part of the World Heritage Site "Sacred Site and Pilgrimage Routes in the Kii Mountain Range"

 Having 1200 years of history, Koyasan is a mountain top religious town and the birthplace of Shingon Buddhism.

 There are 117 temples, over 200,000 gravestones and 52 "Shukubo", temple lodging.

-We will visit two most sacred and popular spots in Koyasan effectively.
+We will visit most of the popular spots effectively.

 Check out what we are going to do.

 Feel free to personalize this offer.

 Gobyo ( Kukai mausoleum )

 At your hotel or Koyasan station

 This tour covers the must-see sites in Koyasan.